HOUDA-KEMMOUNE/NetPractice/README.md

 - Clarify OSI & TCP/IP layers
 - Explain router behavior and ARP resolution
 - Provide examples and troubleshooting logic
-- Help format this README.md following the official requirements

 AI **was NOT used** to solve the levels directly: all network configurations were solved manually in the NetPractice interface.